Skip to content

 A rare lung disease may be the cause.

-Autoimmune pulmonary alveolar proteinosis (aPAP) is a lung disease that is hard to diagnose and often misdiagnosed.
+Pulmonary alveolar proteinosis (PAP) is a lung disease that's hard to diagnose and often misdiagnosed.
 This is because its symptoms are also common to other respiratory illnesses like pneumonia, bronchitis, and asthma.

 Do you have respiratory symptoms that